 The Company's activities are subject to a wide variety of laws and regulations governing health and worker safety, employment standards, waste disposal, protection of the environment, protection of historic and archaeological sites, mine development and protection of endangered and protected species, aboriginal title and access and other matters.
 The Company is required to have a wide variety of permits from governmental and regulatory authorities to carry out its activities.
 These permits relate to virtually every aspect of the Company's exploration and exploitation activities.
 Changes in these laws and regulations or changes in their enforcement or interpretation could result in changes in legal requirements or in the terms of the Company's permits that could have a significant adverse impact on the Company's existing or future operations or projects.
 Obtaining permits can be a complex, time-consuming process.
-There can be no assurance that the Company will be able to obtain the necessary permits and complying with these permits and applicable laws and regulations could stop or materially delay or restrict the Company from continuing or proceeding with existing or future operations or projects.
+There can be no assurance that the Company will be able to obtain the necessary permits on acceptable terms, in a timely manner or at all.
+The costs and delays associated with obtaining permits and complying with these permits and applicable laws and regulations could stop or materially delay or restrict the Company from continuing or proceeding with existing or future operations or projects.
 Any failure to comply with permits and applicable laws and regulations, even if inadvertent, could result in the interruption or closure of operations or material fines, penalties or other liabilities.